· 6 min read

 Written in by Simon Lehmann Editor

-A scene lit by flat, even light, an overcast sky, a shaded interior, distant haze, can span a brightness range far shorter than a normal-grade paper expects.
-Exposed and developed normally, such a negative prints grey and lifeless: the placed shadow and the brightest highlight fall only a few zones apart, so the print lacks both deep blacks and clean whites.
+A scene lit by flat, even light, an overcast sky, a shaded interior, distant haze, presents a subject brightness range far shorter than a normal paper grade expects.
+A grade-2 paper wants a negative carrying a density range near 1.05, which corresponds to the roughly seven-zone textured range of a normal subject.
+A flat scene of only four stops, metered and developed normally, lays down a density range of perhaps 0.6, which fits a grade-4 paper and prints grey and lifeless on grade 2: the placed shadow and the brightest highlight fall too close together, so the print lacks both deep blacks and clean whites.
 Raising the exposure does not help, because exposure only fixes where the shadows land; it does nothing to widen the gap between shadow and highlight.
 Widening that gap is the work of development.
-Extending development time raises the negative’s contrast so a short scene range fills a standard grade, the maneuver the Zone System calls N-plus, or expansion.
+Extending development time raises the negative’s contrast so a short scene range fills a standard grade, the manoeuvre the Zone System calls N-plus, or expansion.

 How Bill Brandt traded tonal fidelity for stark blacks, bleached whites, and the steep distortion of a wide-angle police camera.